 Illinois Medicare Supplement Premium Comparison Guide

 Premiums in Rockford will vary from those in Chicago.
 Most of the Medigap policies in this state increase as you age.
-Some policies are based on your age when you buy coverage and only increase because of inflation.
+Some plans are based on your age when you buy coverage and only increase because of inflation.